Students on Wescoe Beach for the first day of classes

 Immunizations and Screenings

 All new students are to provide proof of receiving the immunizations and screenings listed below.
-Upload through the Patient Portal is available 72 hours after orientation.
+Upload through the Patient Portal.

 Measles, Mumps, and Rubella (MMR)